jzzheng22/jasonzheng.co.uk/index.md

       systems, functional programming and machine learning.

-      When I'm not studying, I can probably be found playing the clarinet or the piano.
+      When I'm not studying, I can be found playing the clarinet or the piano.

     actions:
       - label: Contact Me